-4. Set the Physical path to a folder titled "Public" that is located inside the "BlobStorage" folder.
+- Set the Physical path to a BlobStorage\Public folder.

-5. Select OK to save the settings.
-You should see the new virtual directory under the website.
+- Select OK to save the settings.
+The new virtual directory appears under the website.

-If the installation procedure for EPiServer Commerce has been properly executed, steps 7-9 described in the following should not be needed.
+Note: If the installation procedure for Episerver Commerce is properly executed, you can skip steps 7-9.
 If the handler settings does not appear as above, continue with steps 7-9.

-- Request path: .xsd (make sure you have the period before "xsd)
+- Request path. *.xsd (make sure you enter a period before "xsd)

-9. Click OK to save to create the new handler.
-The new handler should appear in the list.
+- Click OK to create the new handler.
+The new handler appears in the list.

-To verify that the asset management is working, go to Assets in the EPiServer Commerce administration interface, and select any of the files that you have saved in the folders.
-You should either be prompted with a location to the save the file to or a new window that displays the selected file.
+To verify that the asset management is working, in the Episerver Commerce administration interface, go to Assets and select any file that you saved in the folders.
+You should be prompted for a location to the save the file, or see a new window that displays the selected file.